xeniakal/AMLS_20-21_SN20159465/README.md

 If you have an Nvidia GPU, then you can install tensorflow-gpu package.
 It will make things run a lot faster.

 The project was implemented in a windows machine, on conda environment, a friendly interface to run python projects.
+Python Notebooks were executed on Jupyter Notebook, while python files on Conda integrated environment.
 Before installing anything, it is suggested to create a conda environment which will satisfy our project dependencies.
 So the following packets are required to be installed to run the project:

-`<print>`
+`<$ pip install>`

 Add libraries...